tyneymo/space_shooter/README.md

 # space_shooter
 Allegro Space Shooter game (Allegro Vivace) rewritten in object oriented C++ as a learning process.
-Allegro Vivace (https://github.com/liballeg/allegro_wiki/wiki/Allegro-Vivace) is a tutorial that I found very inspired.
+Allegro Vivace (https://github.com/liballeg/allegro_wiki/wiki/Allegro-Vivace) is a tutorial that I found very inspired (yup, and of course it looks doable to me).
 So I rewrote it (because I'm studying C++), added a second player for fun.
 All Image and Sounds kept as original from Allegro tutorial.
 Game setting is a little bit hard (or I'm too bad at playing)

 1. Requirement: